 Transmission and exchange of payment data to fight VAT fraud

-On 18 February 2020, the Council adopted a legislative package to request payment service providers to transmit information on cross-border payments originating from Member States and on the beneficiary (“the payee”) of these cross-border payments.
-Under this package, payment service providers offering payment services in the EU will have to monitor the payees of cross-border payments and transmit information on those who receive more than 25 cross-border payments per quarter to the administrations of the Member States
+Under the new rules, payment service providers offering payment services in the EU will have to monitor the beneficiaries (the payees) of cross-border payments and, as of 1 April 2024, transmit information on those who receive more than 25 cross-border payments per quarter to the administrations of EU Member States

-The objective of this new measure is to give tax authorities of the Member States the right instruments to detect possible e-commerce VAT fraud carried out by sellers established in another Member State or in a non-EU country.
+These new measures will give Member States’ tax authorities the right instruments to detect possible e-commerce VAT fraud carried out by sellers established in another Member State or in a non-EU country.

-The measure respects the data protection rules.
+The measures respect the data protection rules.
 Only information related to payments that are likely to be connected to an economic activity is transmitted to the tax authorities.
 Information on consumers and on the reason underlying the payment is not part of the transmission.

-In order to implement the proposal, the European Commission works with Member States’ tax administrations and payment service providers in an expert group, which provides assistance with both the implementation of the reporting obligations for payment service providers and the development of CESOP.
+The European Commission worked with EU Member States’ tax administrations and payment service providers in an expert group, which provides assistance with both the implementation of the reporting obligations for payment service providers and the development of CESOP.

-Among other activities, the expert group helps the Commission to:
+Among other activities, the expert group helped the Commission to: